 The proposed sewer or pumping station otherwise complies with the requirements set forth in N.J.A.C.
 7:15-3.4(h).

-Appeal of a WQMP amendment adoption or rejection by the Board of Chosen Freeholders shall be to a court of competent jurisdiction.
+Appeal of a WQMP amendment adoption or rejection by the Board of County Commissioners shall be to a court of competent jurisdiction.

 Nothing herein shall be construed to abridge, limit or be in derogation of any power or responsibility vested in the NJDEP in its review of any amendment pursuant to N.J.A.C.
 7:15-3.4 et seq.